 After this I looked and there before me was a great multitude that no one could count, from every nation, tribe, people and language, standing before the throne and in front of the Lamb.

 —Revelation 7:9a, NIV

 Don’t stop with your church leaders, or your denomination.
-Don’t stop with the Reformation.
+Don’t stop with the Reformation or the Council of Trent.
 Include Christians with different viewpoints than yours; include the early Church fathers, and the Eastern Orthodox.
 (I once told a parishioner not to get his theology from the Reformation, because it was an argument.
 The two sides didn’t discuss what they agreed on.)

 And there is a purpose to being connected with other Christians: